zhubonan/aiida-grouppathx/README.md

 ## Features and usage

  This package is provides a enhanced version of `GroupPath` - `GroupPathX`.
- The main feature is that it allows nodes stored undert a group to be *named* by an alias.
+ The main feature is that it allows nodes stored under a group to be *named* by an alias.
  This way, one can address a specific `Node` as `GroupPath('mygroup/structure1')`.
- In addition, a `show_tree` method is provided for visualising the content of a specific `GroupPathX`, similiar too the command line tool `tree` that works on the file system.
+ In addition, a `show_tree` method is provided for visualising the content of a specific `GroupPathX`, similiar to the command line tool `tree` that works on the file system.
  The goal is to provide a way for managing data with an interface what is similar to a file system based approach.

  ```